peterbat1/Kew_POWO_data/README.md

 Note that the script requires that the _R_-package _httr_ and its dependencies are available in your local _R_ installation.

-Finally, the information returned is the three-letter acronym for a region listed inthe Taxonomic Database Working Group (TDWG) Level-3 names.
+Finally, the information returned is the three-letter acronym for a region listed in the Taxonomic Database Working Group (TDWG) Level-3 names data set.
 A look-up table in CSV-format is included in this repository.